Georgina King: Scientific studies

 After returning to Australia, King was active in the Women's Literary Society, which was founded in 1889, along with friend Rose Scott.
 King was an original member of the Women's Club.
 In 1888, King attended the inaugural meeting of the Australasian Association for the Advancement of Science (AAAS).
 She met many distinguished scientists through this meeting and later corresponded with R. L. Jack, who had done extensive geological surveys of Queensland and (Sir) Frederick McCoy of Victoria.
 Recalling the geological history she had been taught in her youth, and inspired by the work of McCoy and others, King proposed a 'Tertiary Period Catastrophism' theory to the wider scientific community.
 When her paper on this theory was rejected by the Royal Society of New South Wales in 1892, King sent them to be published in newspapers like the Sydney Morning Herald.
 Similarly she sent her papers to the University of Sydney and other scientists to consider.
 Her controversial ideas and claims to theories posed by other scientists, led to further ridicule.

+Her theory of "Tertiary Period Catastrophism" described mineral deposits and all geological structures as having been created by forces of heat, magnetism, and electricity which had been produced through "volcanic action".
+King believed that other scientists were trying to steal her ideas.
+She Believed that Edgeworth David and E. F. Pittman wished to claim her theory as their own when it was rejected in 1892 by the Society of New South Wales.
+She also thought that Einstein had stolen ideas of relativity she had created.
+Kings eventually reached out to T. H. Huxley in order to get a response to her theories, one of these theories being that diamonds were once marine organisms.

 King collected botanical specimens (at least 295) for Ferdinand von Mueller, from the Blue Mountains (1892-1893, 1895, 1897), Port Jackson (1893-1896), and various other parts of New South Wales and Queensland.
 She collected the type specimen of Pultenaea subternata.
 She traveled to study rock formations in Ireland, England, and other parts of Europe in the early 1880s.

 King published papers on anthropological subjects after 1900.
-She used some of her father's work on Aborigines to expand her ideas, and continued to elaborate on her geological theory of evolution.
+She used some of her father's work on Aboriginal people to expand her ideas, and continued to elaborate on her geological theory of evolution.
 She was elected a fellow of the Royal Anthropological Society of Australasia, and published within its journal, Science of Man.
 From 1913 King corresponded with and financially supported, Daisy Bates, another woman who felt frustrated by the scientific establishment.

 King volunteered with the Red Cross during World War I. She made dolls for patients of the Royal Alexandra Hospital for Children and was a prolific letter writer to the daily newspapers.

 King died on 7 June 1932 at Darling Point, Sydney, and was cremated.